Princess Sara bint Faisal

 Princess Sara bint Faisal of Jordan (born 27 March 1997) is the daughter of Prince Faisal bin Hussein and Princess Alia, and a niece of King Abdullah II of Jordan.
 She is the younger sister of Princess Ayah and Prince Omar, and is also the twin of Princess Aisha.
-Princess Sara currently attends Amman Baccalaureate School.
+Princess Sara attended Amman Baccalaureate School.

-Princess Sarah rarely makes public appearances in the media, but in September 2021 she and her twin sister Aisha met up with the Lebanese journalist Ricardo Karam in Amman.
+Princess Sara rarely makes public appearances in the media, but in September 2021 she and her twin sister Aisha met up with the Lebanese journalist Ricardo Karam in Amman.